Document

 Index

-Section 14A and Rule 8D of the Income Tax Act
+Section 14A And Rule 8D Of Income Tax Act

 |

-The tax laws of India treat certain income as not taxable such as agricultural income, dividend received from an Indian company, income of eligible charitable institution, and tax-free interest.
+The tax laws of India treat certain income as not taxable, such as agricultural income, shares from a partnership firm, income of eligible charitable institutions, and tax-free interest.
 It is possible that taxpayers might have incurred certain expenditures in order to earn such income.
-For example, the interest on a loan to fund investment in tax-free bonds and company shares.
+For example, the interest on a loan to fund investment in tax-free bonds.

-There has been a debate between the taxpayers and income tax authorities on whether the expenditure earned on exempted income should be allowed or not.
-Taxpayers, for obvious reasons have always contended that such expenses too should be allowed for deduction while arriving at taxable income.
+There has been a debate between taxpayers and income tax authorities on whether expenditures earned on exempted income should be allowed or not.
+Taxpayers, for obvious reasons, have always contended that such expenses, too, should be allowed for deduction while arriving at taxable income.
 In contrast, the income tax department held on to the view that the income is already completely exempted from taxation.

-Therefore, any expenditure incurred towards earning such income should not be allowed for deduction as it reduces tax on non-exempt income as well.
-The Apex Court of India, prior to the year 2001, had given its judgement partially in favour of taxpayer’s view.
+Therefore, any expenditure incurred to earn such income should not be allowed for deduction as it reduces tax on non-exempt income as well.
+The Apex Court of India, prior to the year 2001, had given its judgement partially in favour of the taxpayer’s view.
 The Supreme Court (SC) held that the principle of apportionment is not applicable in the case of composite and indivisible business.

 Section 14A

-As per Section 14A, the expenditure incurred by a taxpayer in relation to income that excludes total income as per the provisions of the Act should not be considered as deduction while computing the total income of the taxpayer.
+As per Section 14A, the expenditure incurred by a taxpayer in relation to income that is not included in the total income as per the provisions of the Act should not be considered as a deduction while computing the total income of the taxpayer.

 • Where the taxpayer claims that no expenditure has been incurred towards earning exempt income.

-• Where the taxpayer has already disallowed the amount towards expenditure incurred in relation to earning exempt income.
-However, the assessing officer is not satisfied that the claim of the taxpayer is correct, considering the accounts of the taxpayer.
+• Where the taxpayer has already disallowed the amount towards expenditures incurred in relation to earning exempt income, the assessing officer is not satisfied that the taxpayer's claim is correct, considering the taxpayer's accounts.

-• Any amount of expenditure which is directly relating to exempt income; and
+• Any amount of expenditure which is directly related to exempt income and

-• An amount that is equal to 1 per cent of the annual average of the average of opening and closing balances of the investment, income form which does not form part of the total income.
+• An amount equal to 1 per cent of the annual average of the monthly average of the opening and closing balances of the value of investment, income from which does not or shall not form part of total income.

-However, any disallowance computed under this Rule cannot exceed total expenditure claimed by taxpayer.
+However, any disallowance computed under this Rule cannot exceed the total expenditure claimed by the taxpayer.

-Let us see an illustration on Rule 8D computation Mr. A has taken a loan of Rs.15 lakh on 5 January 2018 @ 10% during the FY 2017-18.
+Let us see an example of Rule 8D computation.
+Mr. A took a loan of Rs.15 lakh on 5 January 2023 at 10% during the FY 2023-2024.
 Therefore, his interest expenditure for the year on this loan is Rs.1,50,000.
-This loan was utilized for making an investment of Rs.15 lakh in various avenues; income from this is exempted from tax.
+This loan was utilised for making an investment of Rs.15 lakh in various avenues; income from this is exempted from tax.

 Rule 8D Disallowance

-Any amount of expenditure which is directly relating to exempt income1,50,000
+Any amount of expenditure which is directly related to exempt income

-Amount equal to 1% of annual average of monthly average of opening and closing balances of value of investment whose income is or shall be exempt is 1% of Rs 10,00,000 (See computation below)
+An amount equal to 1% of the annual average of the monthly average of the opening and closing balances of the value of investment whose income is or shall be exempt is 1% of Rs 10,00,000.
+(See computation below)

 Monthly average of Investment